MIPPL/nephele-org-website/public/content/developers/docs/smart-contracts/languages/index.md

 lang: en
 ---

-A great aspect about Ethereum is that smart contracts can be programmed using relatively developer-friendly languages.
+A great aspect about Nephele is that smart contracts can be programmed using relatively developer-friendly languages.
 If you're experienced with Python or any [curly-bracket language](https://wikipedia.org/wiki/List_of_programming_languages_by_type#Curly-bracket_languages), you can find a language with familiar syntax.

 The two most active and maintained languages are:

 - Solidity
 - Vyper

-More experienced developers also might want to use Yul, an intermediate language for the [Ethereum Virtual Machine](/developers/docs/evm/), or Yul+, an extension to Yul.
+More experienced developers also might want to use Yul, an intermediate language for the [Nephele Virtual Machine](/developers/docs/evm/), or Yul+, an extension to Yul.

 If you're curious and like to help test new languages that are still under heavy development you can experiment with Fe, an emerging smart contract language which is currently still in its infancy.